Trainability Enhancement of Parameterized Quantum Circuits via Reduced-Domain Parameter Initialization: Introduction

-Another practical viewpoint to address BPs is parameter initialization, which was highlighted in \cite{Zhou2020,McClean2018,Holmes2022}.
-A heuristic initialization strategy was proposed in \cite{Grant2019} with the purpose of limiting the effective depth of circuit, so that the parameter update is not stuck in a BP at the start of training.
-In \cite{Volkoff2021}, it was believed that correlated parameters in the ansatz can effectively reduce the parameter space and result in large gradients of cost function.
-A Bayesian learning initialization approach was employed in \cite{Rad2022} to first identify a promising region in the parameter space and then employ the gradient-based or gradient-free optimizer for local search.
-Via simulations, \cite{Haug2021c} found an initial region of parameters that can improve the trainability and keep a high level of expressive power.
-A Gaussian initialization strategy was proposed with theoretical guarantees to escape from BPs in general deep circuits \cite{Zhang2022g}, where the lower bound of the norm of cost gradient decays at most polynomially with the circuit depth.
-Besides, for correlated parameterized gates, Gaussian initialization guarantees the update direction when training global observables which are generally believed to suffer from BPs even for very shallow circuits \cite{Zhang2022g}.
-However, the theoretical or empirical results of the above strategies for local observables are limited to single Pauli strings.
-For complex objectives corresponding to a summation of local Pauli strings, the trainability has yet to be investigated.
+From a practical viewpoint, an effective parameter initialization strategy is crucial for the trainability of PQCs and the convergence of VQAs~\cite{Zhou2020,McClean2018,Holmes2022,Bittel2021,Wiersema2020}.
+An identity block initialization strategy has been introduced with the purpose of limiting the effective depth of circuits~\cite{Grant2019}.
+It was demonstrated that ansatzes with correlated parameters can effectively restrict the optimized parameter space and result in large gradients of cost function~\cite{Volkoff2021}.
+A Bayesian learning initialization was employed to identify a promising region in the parameter space before performing local search~\cite{Rad2022}.
+Simulations conducted in \cite{Haug2021c} revealed an initial region of parameters that can improve the trainability while maintaining a high level of expressibility.
+A Gaussian initialization was proposed with theoretical guarantees to escape from BPs in general deep circuits \cite{Zhang2022g}, where the lower bound of the norm of cost gradient decays at most polynomially with the circuit depth.
+Besides, for correlated parameterized gates, Gaussian initialization guarantees the update direction when training global observables~\cite{Zhang2022g}.
+However, the theoretical or empirical results of the aforementioned strategies are confined to single Pauli strings.
+For complex objectives corresponding to a summation of local Pauli strings, a Floquet initialization strategy was proposed to mitigate BPs~\cite{cao2024exploiting}.
+They demonstrated that by initializing PQCs within the many-body localization phase, the gradient does not vanish as the system size grows.
+Nevertheless, the phase transitions between the many-body localization and thermalization (where BPs occur) in Floquet systems need to be characterized through additional simulations.

-In addition, over-parametrization is a practical strategy to address the training issues caused by BPs \cite{Larocca2021,Joonho2021} and the presence of many far from optimal persistent local minima or traps in the cost landscapes \cite{Liu2022a,You2022conv}.
-It has been demonstrated that there is a connection between the over-parameterization onset and a phase transition of the trainability, where QNNs can be better trained \cite{Rabitz2004, Kiani2020, Anschuetz2022c,Liu202285}.
-However, the number of parameters required for over-parametrization is comparable to the system size \cite{Larocca2021,You2022conv,Kiani2020,Anschuetz2022c}, that is, the circuit depth may be an exponential function of the number of qubits, which incurs exponential overhead and potential noise in the NISQ era.